Jessica Kairé

 Jessica Kairé (born 1980) is a Guatemalan artist.
 She is based in New York and Guatemala.

 Early life

 Jessica Kairé is a Jewish Guatemalan artist.
 She was born in 1980.
 Kairé moved to New York where she currently lives and continues to create art works.
 Kairé studied at Escuela Nacional de Artes Plásticas in Guatemala and at Hunter College in New York where she earned her Bachelor of Arts degree in 2010.

 Works

-Confort Series

-The Confort Series is a series of soft sculptures that represent various weapons.
-Kairé created this series in 2009 in response to the violence in her home country.
-She used color fabric to create these weapons so that the viewers can get familiarized with them and not feel so intimidated by them.
-Some of the weapons that she included are: